chantera/rnnlm-python/README.rst

-RNNLM Toolkit wrapper for python
+RNNLM Toolkit wrapper for Python
 ==========================

 rnnlm-python is a python wrapper module for RNNLM Toolkit.
-RNNLM Toolkit is developed by Tomas Mikolov
+RNNLM Toolkit is developed by Tomas Mikolov.

 Detailed information of RNNLM Toolkit can be found at http://rnnlm.org/